 How to Prepare for Pregnancy Three Months Before

 Taking a daily prenatal multivitamin three months ahead of conception is a good rule of thumb.
 This way you can ensure that your body has the essential nutrients that both you and your baby need from the very start.
 For example, if you have 400mg of folic acid (found in most leading prenatal vitamins) in your body at least 1 month before and during pregnancy, it can help reduce the risk of major birth defects to your baby’s brain and spine.

 How to Prepare for Pregnancy Two Months Before

-- Look at Your Weight: Carrying excess weight in pregnancy can put you at risk for childbirth complications including blood pressure problems, preterm birth and gestational diabetes.
+Carrying excess weight in pregnancy can put you at risk for childbirth complications including blood pressure problems, preterm birth and gestational diabetes.
 A regular exercise routine can help.
 If you’ve been nixing cardio for the couch lately, this is the time to start.
 Walking, swimming and bicycling are all great options—and they don’t require a fancy gym membership.
 Remember, every step counts.

 We all know that smoking, drinking and using certain drugs is a huge no-no during pregnancy and can cause detrimental problems to mom and baby.
 But here’s a short list of reasons to remind you why: premature birth, birth defects and infant death.
 If you think you cannot stop smoking, drinking or using drugs before you become pregnant, now is the time to get help from a health care provider.

 If you can’t function in the morning without a skinny vanilla latte, now is the perfect time to start curbing the caffeine.
 It’s recommended that pregnant women limit their caffeine intake to less than 200mg a day—about 1 regular cup of coffee.
 If you currently drink more than that, cutting down now will make for an easier transition.
 It’s also a good time to get acquainted with your new friend, decaf.

 Congratulations!
 You’ve put in the prep and your body is ready for baby.
-When that special moment happens and you become pregnant, make sure to keep up all the great work and learn more about this amazing journey week-by week.
+When that special moment happens and you become pregnant, make sure to keep up all the great work and learn more about this amazing journey week-by-week.